Mrian07/Proyeksi/docs/installation-and-operations/misc/custom-openid-connect-providers/README.md

 First start the console.

 ```
-sudo openproject run console
+sudo proyeksiapp run console
-# if user the docker all-in-one container: docker exec -it openproject bundle exec rails console
+# if user the docker all-in-one container: docker exec -it proyeksiapp bundle exec rails console
 # if using docker-compose: docker-compose run --rm web bundle exec rails console
 ```

-Once in the console you can change the `plugin_openproject_openid_connect` setting directly to configure arbitrary providers.
+Once in the console you can change the `plugin_proyeksiapp_openid_connect` setting directly to configure arbitrary providers.

 Next define the settings for your custom provider.
 In this example we are configuring Okta: